-Andrew Caden (fiddle) is a 14 year-old freshman at Walt Whitman High School in Bethesda, MD.
-He is a multiple All-Ireland qualifier in fiddle solos and slow airs and has traveled to Ireland for the past few years to compete in the Fleadh Cheoil.
-Andrew studies with the great Sligo-style fiddler Brian Conway from White Plains, NY.
-Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the M.A.D Week Irish arts summer program.
-In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and he is a regular player at traditional Irish music sessions throughout the area.
-Andrew counts Brian Conway, Andy McGann, Micheal Coleman and Dylan Foley as major influences on his playing.
-When Andrew isn't fiddling, he plays ice hockey and loves cars.
+Andrew Caden (fiddle) is a 16-year old sophomore at Walt Whitman High School in Bethesda, MD.
+He is the 2017 All-Ireland fiddle champion (15-18) and a second place medalist in the slow air competition (15-18) at the Fleadh Cheoil in Ennis, Co.
+Clare, and also second place medalist in the 2017 Junior Fiddler of Dooney Contest in Sligo, Ireland.
+Andrew studies with the acclaimed Sligo-style fiddler Brian Conway from New York.
+Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the MAD Week Irish arts summer program in Maryland.
+In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and serves as the Youth Officer for the O'Neill-Malcom Comhaltas Ceoltoiri Branch in the Washington DC area.
+Andrew is a regular player at traditional Irish music sessions and festivals throughout the area, and has performed at the Kennedy Center, the Irish Embassy, and for visiting political dignitaries, including Ireland's Prime Minister (Enda Kenny) in 2017.
+Andrew is predominantly influenced by many of the great Sligo-style fiddle players, most notably Brian Conway, Andy McGann, and Micheal Coleman.
+When Andrew isn't fiddling, he enjoys playing ice hockey and is a sports car enthusiast.

 Peri Leighty (fiddle) first picked up a violin the winter before she turned four, studying with a violinist named Sasha Mikhlin at the Levine School of Music.
-After an initial battle with that most dastardly of ditties, Twinkle Twinkle, Little Star, she rediscovered my love of music, thrilled by what could be done with four strings and a bow.
+After an initial battle with that most dastardly of ditties, Twinkle Twinkle, Little Star, she rediscovered her love of music, thrilled by what could be done with four strings and a bow.
 When Peri was about seven, she started going to Suzuki summer camps, where she encountered a Scottish fiddle class taught by Melinda Crawford.
 There she learned about bagpipes, imitative ornamentation, crosstuning, and overall, the freedom and joy of Celtic music.
 Miss Crawford mentioned that she knew an Irish fiddle teacher who lived in the DC area, a Mitch Fanning, who ran a couple of sessions in local pubs.
 Peri found out quickly that while people are friendly in classical music, the folk community looks out for everyone.
 Not only Mitch, but many others, including members of the Bog Band watched over her and encouraged her to start tunes and learn to make sets.
-She's now a longtime member of the Bog Band, a founding member of Maelstrom, and studies and competes in both Classical and folk music.

 Emily McFadden (fiddle) is from Gaithersburg, Maryland and began playing classical violin in 2010.
 She participated in the Potomac Valley Youth Orchestra from 2014-2015 and began Irish fiddling in 2014 under the instruction of premier Irish-American fiddler Brian Conway of New York.
-Emily has also been an Irish dancer since she was 6 and competes regularly in Irish music events at local Irish dance competitions.
+Emily has also been an Irish dancer since she was 6 and currently dances with the Broesler School of Irish dance.
 In 2015 she won the Robert J. Hickey, Jr. Founder’s Award for “Most Promising Musician.”
-Emily was also a member of a local neighborhood band, the Kentlands Acoustic Jam, playing at venues like the Children’s Inn at NIH, the City of Gaithersburg’s Oktoberfest, and the Kentlands/Lakelands 5K.
+In 2017 she was awarded the Ed Callaghan Music Scholarship from the North American Feis Commission in the under 15 category.
+Emily was also a member of a local neighborhood band, the Kentlands Acoustic Jam, for a few years playing at venues like the Children’s Inn at NIH, the City of Gaithersburg’s Oktoberfest, and the Kentlands/Lakelands 5K.
 Through Irish dance, Emily has enjoyed fiddling at Walter Reed hospital and the Gaithersburg Arts Barn during the St. Patrick’s Day season.
-In her spare time, Emily also loves ballet, traveling, running, shopping for clothes, and baking.
+In her spare time, Emily also loves traveling, exercising, baking pastries, shopping for clothes, and playing her ukulele.